bertangun/Keras-Regression-Concrete-Data/README.md

 For your convenience, the data can be found here again: https://cocl.us/concrete_data.
 To recap, the predictors in the data of concrete strength include:

-  Cement
+  -Cement
-  Blast Furnace Slag
+  -Blast Furnace Slag
-  Fly Ash
+  -Fly Ash
-  Water
+  -Water
-  Superplasticizer
+  -Superplasticizer
-  Coarse Aggregate
+  -Coarse Aggregate
-  Fine Aggregate
+  -Fine Aggregate

 ### A. Build a baseline model